Nursing home: Physicians

-At skilled nursing facilities, in addition to required 24 hour skilled nursing, a licensed physician supervises individual patients.
-At nursing homes other than skilled nursing facilities, patients receive care from physicians not affiliated with the nursing home.
-These physicians are typically employed by a private agency that sends physicians to nursing homes per the request of the patient, nursing home, or patient's family.
-The majority of these physicians are family medicine doctors or internists; however, some specialists such as cardiologist or nephrologist may also make independent visits to supplement their care.
+At a skilled nursing facility, patients receive 24 hour care supervised by a licensed physician.
+Opposed to nursing homes that aren't much on the skilled spectrum rely on visiting the physicians like family doctors, or doctors sent by private agencies when requested by patient, family or facility.
+Specialized physicians like cardiologists or nephrologists may also make independent visits to provide their care.
+Overall the visits from the physician are to assess any changes nurses provide them with, and use the power of their knowledge to plan towards their medical condition.
+The facilities should respond to a physician's progress notes and ensure they are able to provide further care that physicians might be suggesting.

 Non-medical staff

 Administration

 Depending on the size of the nursing home, a nursing home may have either a nursing home administrator or an executive director.
 Some nursing homes may have both, but their job duties are similar and can include overseeing staff, supplying medical supplies, and financial matters.
+A director of nursing can also be found working at a nursing home.
+Their main task is to oversee the nursing staff including nurses and certified nurses assistants.
+The director of nursing can also provide a voice for their nursing staff when speaking about concerns or necessities in the department to the higher administration.
 Some nursing homes also have human resources personnel, who are in charge of all aspects of hiring new employees.
 Human resources job duties vary but can also include coordinating payroll, organizing orientation programs for new employees, interviewing, disciplinary actions, and ensuring compliance with federal and state laws.
 Nursing homes are usually licensed and heavily regulated under governing legislation.
 Compliance with the federal and state legislatures are reviewed regularly for adherence to strict standards of building codes, care plans, behavior and altercations between residents, nutrition and dietary services, medical services, nursing and personal care, religious and spiritual practices, pets, and recreational programs.

 Housekeeping

 Housekeepers perform everyday cleaning and upkeep in nursing homes.
 They play a huge part in ensuring that nursing homes are kept clean and free of disease causing agents.
 Housekeepers have a long list of duties which include cleaning floors, changing linens, disinfecting bathrooms, changing towels, washing clothes, emptying trashcans, sanitizing rooms, replenishing supplies, dusting, vacuuming, and keeping windows and woodwork clean.
-These duties can vary from facility to facility but it will overall include basic cleaning.
-Housekeeping does not require any licensure or schooling, but some jobs may prefer experienced housekeepers.
+These duties can vary from facility to facility, but will include basic cleaning.
+Housekeeping does not require any license or schooling, but some jobs may prefer experienced housekeepers.